NFL moving London, Mexico City games back to US stadiums

 Opponents had not been announced.

+The NFL said in a statement Monday that “in order for the entire season to be played in NFL teams’ stadia under consistent protocols focused on the well-being of players, personnel and fans ...
+Commissioner Roger Goodell made this decision after consultation with our clubs, national and local governments, the NFL Players Association, medical authorities and international stadium partners.”

-The NFL has staged regular-season matches in London every year since 2007.
+The NFL has staged regular-season games in London every year since 2007.
 Since 2013, the Jaguars have hosted one game there each season.

+“While the NFL’s many fans in London, the U.K. and Europe will obviously be disappointed by this news, it is absolutely the right decision to ensure the safety of everyone involved in the sport,” London Mayor Sadiq Khan said.
+“I know that the NFL remains fully committed to London and I look forward to welcoming NFL teams back to the capital in 2021.”

 Mexico City has had a regular-season game in 2016, 2017 and 2019.

+“After considerable analysis, we believe the decision to play all our games domestically this season is the right one for our players, our clubs, and all our fans in the U.S., Mexico and U.K.,” said Christopher Halpin, an NFL executive vice president.
+“We greatly appreciate the support of our governmental and stadium partners in Mexico and the United Kingdom, who all agree with this decision, and we look forward to returning for games in both countries in the 2021 season.”

-The league is set to release the full schedule this week and is planning on adhering to it, though contingencies are being discussed as a safeguard against the pandemic.
+The league is set to release the full schedule on Thursday night and is planning on adhering to it, though contingencies are being discussed as a safeguard against the pandemic.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL